jonpea/toolbox-v2/README.md

 ## Contributors

-From the Radio Systems Group, Department of Electrical & Computer Engineering at the University of Auckland:
+From the Radio Systems Group, Department of Electrical & Computer Engineering, at the University of Auckland:
-- Jon Pearce
 - Yuen Zhuang Goh
 - Michael Neve
+- Jon Pearce

 ## Feature requests

+- [ ] Split git repository into modules.
 - [ ] Complete set of unit tests.
 - [ ] Profiling routines for critical functions.
 - [ ] Complete interoperability with the [Antenna Toolbox](https://au.mathworks.com/help/antenna/index.html).